Steve Marriott: Early life

+Acting career: 1960–1965

 In 1960, Bill Marriott spotted an advertisement in a London newspaper for a new Artful Dodger replacement to appear in Lionel Bart's popular musical Oliver!, based on the novel Oliver Twist by Charles Dickens, at the New Theatre (now called the Noël Coward Theatre) in London's West End, and without telling his son, applied for him to audition.
 At the age of thirteen, Marriott auditioned for the role.
 He sang two songs, "Who's Sorry Now" by Connie Francis, and "Oh, Boy!" by Buddy Holly.
 Bart was impressed with Marriott's vocal abilities and hired him.
 Marriott stayed with the show for twelve months, playing various boys' roles during that time, for which he was paid £8 a week.
 Marriott was also chosen to provide lead vocals for the Artful Dodger songs "Consider Yourself", "Be Back Soon", and "I'd Do Anything", which appear on the official album to the stage show, released by World Record Club and recorded at the famous Abbey Road Studios.
 In 1961 the Marriott family moved from Strone Road to a new council flat in Daines Close, Manor Park.

 Following Marriott's successful acting debut in Oliver!, his family encouraged him to pursue an acting career.
 In 1961 he auditioned and was accepted as a student at the Italia Conti Academy of Theatre Arts in London.
 Because his family were unable to afford the private school fees, it was mutually agreed the fees would be deducted from acting work the school found him.
 After Marriott's enrolment at the Italia Conti Academy, he quickly gained acting roles, working consistently in film, television and radio, often typecast as the energetic Cockney child.
+In 1963, he appeared in Heavens Above!
+(1963), acting alongside Peter Sellers.
+Marriott utilised his passion for music and starred in Live it Up!
+(1963) as a drummer named Ricky and its follow-up Be My Guest (1965).
 Soon he lost interest in acting and turned his attention back to his first love, which was music.
 His parents were devastated and his decision to give up acting caused a family rift.
 As a result, he left the family home for a short period to stay with friends.